Dynamical stability and filamentary instability in holographic conductors: Background

 \subsection{D7-brane embeddings}

-In order to obtain the configuration of the D$7$-brane, we should solve the equations of motion for $\theta(u)$ and $h(u)$, which are given by non-linear second-order ordinary differential equations.
-It has been known that there are three types of solutions depending on the bulk behavior: so-called {\em Minkowski}, {\em black hole}, and {\em critical embeddings}~\cite{Mateos:2006nu,Mateos:2007vn,Frolov:2006tc}.
-They can be classified according to whether a horizon emerges on the worldvolume of the D$7$-brane.
+To obtain the configuration of the D$7$-brane, we should solve the equations of motion for $\theta(u)$ and $h(u)$, which are given by nonlinear second-order ordinary differential equations.
+There are three types of solutions depending on the bulk behavior: the so-called {\em Minkowski}, {\em black hole}, and {\em critical embeddings}~\cite{Mateos:2006nu,Mateos:2007vn,Frolov:2006tc}.
+The solutions can be classified according to whether a horizon emerges on the worldvolume of the D$7$-brane.

 First, for the Minkowski embeddings, the solutions of the brane embedding function $\theta(u)$ can smoothly reach $\theta(u_0)=\pi/2$ ($u_0<u_*$), at which the size of $S^3$ wrapped by the D$7$-brane shrinks to zero, without encountering any horizon on the brane.
-In this phase, fluctuations on the D$7$-brane are confined and cannot dissipate.
-It means that they are generally described by normal modes with real frequencies, which correspond to stable excitations of meson, i.e., quark/anti-quark bound states in the dual field theory~\cite{Kruczenski:2003be}.
-In addition, we can see that the electric current density vanishes even under external electric fields.
+In this phase, fluctuations on the D$7$-brane are confined and cannot be dissipated, meaning that they are generally described by normal modes with real frequencies, which correspond to stable excitations of meson, i.e., quark/antiquark bound states in the dual field theory~\cite{Kruczenski:2003be}. \footnote{ A degree of freedom of messino corresponds to the fermionic fields in the D3-D7 model what we ignored in this paper.
+In a massless case, it has been studied in ref.~\cite{Kirsch:2006he}.
+Recently, a spectrum of the messino in a massive case has been studied in ref.~\cite{Abt:2019tas}. } In addition, we can see that the electric current density vanishes even under external electric fields.
 Thus, we can consider the Minkowski embedding phase as the insulating state in the dual field theory.

 Second, for the black hole embeddings, the effective horizon emerges at $\theta(u_*)<\pi/2$.
-In this phase, fluctuations on the brane can eventually dissipate into the effective horizon, which are described by QNMs with complex frequencies.
-This implies that the excitations of meson become unstable and then quark/anti-quark bound states will dissociate in the dual field theory.
-Under external electric fields, the current density $J$ becomes finite as we previously mentioned in eq.~(\ref{eq:current_density}).
+In this phase, fluctuations on the brane can eventually dissipate into the effective horizon, described by QNMs with complex frequencies, implying that the excitations of meson become unstable, and then quark/antiquark bound states will dissociate in the dual field theory.
+Under external electric fields, the current density $J$ becomes finite as previously mentioned in eq.~(\ref{eq:current_density}).
 Hence, we can consider the black hole embedding phase as the conducting state in the dual field theory.
-In particular, since the current density with Joule heating does not depend on time, the system is the NESS with a constant electric current.
+In particular, because the current density with Joule heating does not depend on time, the system is the NESS with a constant electric current.